MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 This recommendation lists apps in all Managed Environments within your Power Platform tenant that are actively used, but not part of a solution.
 An app that's not part of a solution means the app was both developed and used in the same environment.

 > [!IMPORTANT]
 > - Apps should follow application lifecycle management (ALM) best practices.
-Not following proper ALM could cause a single change to break the app for several users with no easy way to recover.
+Not following proper ALM best practices could cause a single change to break the app for several users with no easy way to recover.
 > - The new _pipelines_ feature helps citizen developers, without prior ALM experience, to safely deploy their apps and dependent assets to a production environment.

 ### Pending license requests